nhaehnle/spr/readme.md

 Configuration
 -------------
 When the script is run for the first time two config files are created.
 Repository configuration is saved to .spr.yml in the repository base directory.
+Per-remote repository configuration is saved to .{remote}.spr.yml in the repository base directory and overrides the common configuration.
+The remote is determined via the current branch's upstream as set by `git branch --set-upstream`.
 User specific configuration is saved to .spr.yml in the user home directory.

 | Repository Config       | Type | Default    | Description                                                                       |